 When I first heard of Parrot, it was for their headphones.
 A couple years later, I understand that they have one of the largest lines of drones on the market today.
 Many of these drones are smaller toys and have been highlighted on the site elsewhere.
 The AR Drone 2.0 is one of their older models, packing decent flight capabilities in a safe design.

 This machines comes in a few flavors, the basic package runs well under two hundred, the top end is closer to three with GPS and more.
-Check out the Parrot AR Drone 2.0 for $199 today.
+Check out the Parrot AR Drone 2.0 for $95 today. $65 for a refurbished unit.

 Walkera Rodeo 110